-As with most sustainable fashion considerations, weighing the pros and cons of viscose (and other fabrics) can feel like you’re wading through treacle.
+As with most sustainable and ethical fashion considerations, weighing the viscose’s pros and cons can feel like you’re wading through treacle.

 From the raw materials to end-of-life outcomes, it’s a tricky business.

-With viscose especially, it’s all a bit, well…viscous.
+With viscose/rayon fibers especially, it’s all a bit, well…viscous.

-While conventional viscose is a sustainable fashion no-go, with the right processes in place, responsible viscose production is possible.
+Conventionally-made, it’s a sustainable fashion no-go, however with the right processes in place, responsible viscose production is possible.

-When buying sustainable viscose, look out for transparent brands that source wood pulp from sustainably managed forests and produce viscose via a closed-loop process.
+When buying sustainable viscose, look out for transparent brands that source wood pulp from sustainably-grown forests and produce it in a closed-loop process.

-Keep an eye out for new viscose-esque semi-synthetics coming into the market, too.
+Keep an eye out for new semi-synthetics coming into the market, too (like seaweed fabric).

-We’ve seen how vegan leathers are revolutionizing the fashion industry with plant-based wonders like Piñatex (made from pineapple leaves) and there are some equally interesting cellulosic newcomers beginning to bud.
+We’ve seen how vegan leathers are revolutionizing the fashion industry with plant-based wonders like Piñatex (made from pineapple leaves) and cactus leather, and there are some equally interesting cellulosics beginning to bud.